KeyingLu/Rhesus-macaque-brain/README.md

 Rhesus_human_orthlog_trans.R: This file is de novo transcripts results script

-Rhesus_peak_count.R: This file is the script for ATAC-seq signal.
+DiffBind.R: This file is the script for ATAC-seq signal.

 Rhesus_trans_count_with_TACO_gtf.R: This file is normalization for assembly transcripts count matrix